Harmandeep01/prac-repo/README.md

-#"This README.md is in First/Branch1 of prac-repo"
+#"This README.md is in First/Branch1 of prac-repo."